 These values manifest themselves through the following principles that you are likely to see on a day to day basis at our school :

-3. Collective worship and links with the local Anglican Church
+- Collective Worship and links with the local Anglican

 Love for the child and people matter

-We recognise that there are few, if any, values or human qualities that are exclusively Christian but those we most closely associate with Christianity are God’s love (Luke 10:27), forgiveness and reconciliation.
+We realise that there are few, if any, values or human qualities that are exclusively Christian but those we most closely associate with the person known as Jesus Christ is God’s love (Luke 10:27), forgiveness and reconciliation.

 It is this that drives our ethos or feel of the school.
 This does not develop and happen by chance.
 It requires clarity of shared vision to ensure that it is promoted and not undermined.